§ 1201 Liability for certain acts.

 (a) Any person who:

-(1) Knowingly presents, or causes to be presented to an officer or employee of the Government a false or fraudulent claim for payment or approval;
+(1) Knowingly presents, or causes to be presented a false or fraudulent claim for payment or approval;

-(2) Knowingly makes, uses or causes to be made or used a false record or statement to get a false or fraudulent claim paid or approved by the Government;
+(2) Knowingly makes, uses or causes to be made or used a false record or statement material to a false or fraudulent claim;

-(4) Has possession, custody or control of property or money used or to be used by the Government and, intending to defraud the Government or wilfully to conceal the property, delivers or causes to be delivered, less property than the amount for which the person receives a certificate or receipt;
+(4) Has possession, custody or control of property or money used or to be used by the Government and knowingly delivers or causes to be delivered, less than all of that money or property;

 (5) Is authorized to make or deliver a document certifying receipt of property used or to be used by the Government and, intending to defraud the Government, makes or delivers the receipt without completely knowing that the information on the receipt is true;